Canon 700D vs 750D

 It is notable that the 750D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 700D does not provide wifi capability.

-Both the 700D and the 750D have been discontinued, but can regularly be found used on eBay.
+Both the 700D and the 750D have been discontinued, but can regularly be found used on ebay.
 The 700D was replaced by the Canon 750D, while the 750D was followed by the Canon 800D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Canon 750D Manual.
+Further information on the features and operation of the 700D and 750D can be found, respectively, in the Canon 700D Manual (free pdf) or the online Canon 750D Manual.

 So what conclusions can be drawn?
 Is the Canon 700D better than the Canon 750D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.